google/gcp_scanner/README.md

   -o OUTPUT             Path to output directory
 ```

 Option `-f` requires an additional explanation.
-In some cases, service account does not have permissions to explicitly list project names.
-However, it still might have access to underlying resources if we provide correct project name.
-This option specifically designed to handle such cases.
+In some cases, a service account does not have permissions to explicitly list project names.
+However, it still might have access to underlying resources if we provide the correct project name.
+This option is specifically designed to handle such cases.

 ### Building standalone binary with pyinstaller

 Please replace `google-api-python-client==2.9.0` with `google-api-python-client==1.8.0` in `pyproject.toml`.
 After that, navigate to the scanner source code directory and use pyinstaller to compile a standalone binary:

-`pyinstaller -F --add-data 'roots.pem:grpc/_cython/_credentials/" scanner.py`
+`pyinstaller -F --add-data "roots.pem:grpc/_cython/_credentials/" scanner.py`

 ### Working with results